In-Context Examples Suppress Scientific Knowledge Recall in LLMs

 We constructed a 60-task benchmark spanning Biology, Chemistry, Economics, Physics, and Geoscience (12 per domain).
-We selected five domains across the natural and social sciences.
 The resulting zero-shot accuracies range from 55\% to 88\%, providing a natural spectrum of prior quality that allows us to observe how displacement interacts with the strength of the model's existing knowledge.
 Each task enforces a latent-observable architecture $(X, \Theta, Y, g, h)$: the model receives observables $X$, must extract $\Theta = g(X)$ via a domain law, then compute $Y = h(\Theta)$.
 Tasks implement canonical equations from introductory or intermediate university courses (e.g., Nernst equation, Cobb-Douglas production, Snell's law, Darcy's law).
-The full task inventory is in Appendix~\ref{app:tasks}.
+The full task inventory is in Appendix~\ref{app:full_inventory}.

 Tasks are characterized by four structural complexity criteria: number of observables, number of latent variables, observable-to-latent equation format, and latent-to-target format.
-These span 8 observable-to-latent equation formats, 12 latent-to-target formats, and 1--4 latent variables per task, ensuring that our findings reflect diverse computational structures rather than artifacts of a particular equation type (full inventory in Appendix~\ref{app:tasks}).
+These span 8 observable-to-latent equation formats, 12 latent-to-target formats, and 1--4 latent variables per task, ensuring that our findings reflect diverse computational structures rather than artifacts of a particular equation type.
 The benchmark is difficulty-balanced across domains (Kruskal-Wallis $p = 0.44$; tier distribution in Appendix~\ref{app:tasks}).